open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/ramirogonzalezorg.md

 * Time zone:
 * Operating System: GMT-8Ubuntu 18.04
 # Short description
-- A Computer Science and Engineering major at the University of California, Merced
+- A Computer Science and Engineering major at the University of California, Merced interested in working for non-profits.
+I love corporations that do good!

 # Example of my coding prowess
 ```python